talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         ManagementApi apiInstance = new ManagementApi(defaultClient);
         Integer pageSize = 1000; // Integer | The number of items in the response.
         Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
-To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
+To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
+This is due to performance limitations.
         String state = "state_example"; // String | Filter results by the state of the campaign template.
         String name = "name_example"; // String | Filter results performing case-insensitive matching against the name of the campaign template.
         String tags = "tags_example"; // String | Filter results performing case-insensitive matching against the tags of the campaign template.
 When used in conjunction with the \"name\" query parameter, a logical OR will be performed to search both tags and name for the provided values.
         Integer userId = 56; // Integer | Filter results by user ID.
         try {
-            InlineResponse20012 result = apiInstance.getCampaignTemplates(pageSize, skip, sort, state, name, tags, userId);
+            InlineResponse20014 result = apiInstance.getCampaignTemplates(pageSize, skip, sort, state, name, tags, userId);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling ManagementApi#getCampaignTemplates");